 From 2006 to 2016, there were six Section 7 consultations conducted related to USCG construction and maintenance.
 These activities were primarily related to docks, harbors, piers, and marinas.
-Each of the consultations related to USCG construction and maintenance activities occurred outside of the areas under consideration for critical habitat designation, and all of these consultations were informal.
+Each of the consultations related to USCG construction and maintenance activities occurred outside of the critical habitat designation, and all of these consultations were informal.